FriendsOfCake/vagrant-chef/README.markdown

 Vagrant Chef creates a Vagrant installation for CakePHP using Chef with the following features:

-- Ubuntu 12.04 Precise Pangolin
+- Ubuntu 14.04 LTS Trusty Tahr
 - Nginx 1.6
 - PHP 5.5
 - Ruby 2.1